bsingr/xploy/README.md

 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+### Development

+To run the binary from the repository use the following command with ruby libray path:

+    RUBYLIB=lib bin/xway

 ### Coding guide

 * Using global methods like `Xway.parameter`